Part of Applied System Dynamics - Foundations

 • Close open loops: complete, plan, park or name what keeps pulling.

-• Reduce input: fewer stimuli can immediately free capacity.
+• Reduce input: fewer stimuli can immediately free up resources.

 Resource allocation in coaching